Missouri Military and Veterans Benefits

 Missouri allows renewal by mail, email or fax for Service members and their dependents.
 Applicants should submit Missouri Department of Revenue, Mail in Driver License Application DOR-4317 to the Missouri Department of Revenue.
 Submission information and required documentation is listed on the form.

-Service members that are discharged from active duty in the U.S. Armed Forces have 90 days to establish residence or 6 months from the date of discharge, whichever is sooner, to renew an expired driver’s license without taking the full examination.
-The expired license is not valid for driving.
+Service members who are discharged from active duty in the U.S. Armed Forces have 90 days to establish residency or six months from the date of discharge, whichever is sooner, to renew an expired driver’s license without taking the full examination.

 Registration Renewal Penalty Exemption: Service members may renew an expired motor vehicle registration up to 60 days after discharge from the U.S. Armed Forces without a renewal penalty.
 The vehicle may not be operated during the period the registration is expired.
 Applicants must submit official orders as evidence of military service and date of discharge.